aseeralfaisal/graphql_subscriptions/README.md

 This example demonstrates a basic subscription operation in Apollo Server.
 [See the docs on subscriptions](https://www.apollographql.com/docs/apollo-server/data/subscriptions/)

-A function that takes user input returns an array of names.
-A graphql subscription .i.e. websocket was implemented

 ```index.js
 const { createServer } = require("http");
 const express = require("express");